pbayer/ThreadingExperiments.jl/experiments/chain/README.md

 1000
 ```

-The chain takes much longer on thread 1 than on thread 2 - 4.
+The chain takes much longer on thread 1 than on threads 2 - 4.
 My machine is a MacBook Pro 2013, 4 cores, 16 GB memory, L2-Cache (per core):	256 KB

 ```julia
 julia> versioninfo()